StarChart-Labs/operations/README.md

 - TODOs should not be added unless associated with an issue
 - Code quality guidelines should be established and enforced prior to merge
 - Change log entries for changes should be added at the time the change is applied
+- Pull requests are compiled and tested prior to merge
+- Pull requests will be assigned/commented on to/by a maintainer within a week of filing

 ## Documentation